-57-year-old patient with terminal heart disease receives a successful transplant of a genetically-modified pig heart
+57-year-old patient with terminal heart disease receives a pioneering transplant of a genetically-modified pig heart

 Our specially trained surgeons perform more living donor liver transplants than any other center in the state.

 We'll maintain a close relationship with you after your transplant.

 The UM Transplant team is still seeing patients with urgent or emergent conditions.
 For all non-urgent medical concerns, virtual appointments are now available.
 We strongly encourage patients to schedule video and/or phone consults for appointments.
 Please contact us at 410-328-5408 to find out if telehealth is available for your next visit.

 Our team takes every precaution to keep you and your loved ones safe during your transplant process.
 Some steps we're taking include:

 If you have any questions about our COVID-19 protocols, we encourage you to ask.
 You may also learn more about our approach to COVID-19 in this video.

 The University of Maryland is leading a trial to learn more about how well COVID-19 vaccines work in transplant recipients, and in those waiting for a transplant.
 See if you are a candidate for the trial.